redorav/crstl/README.md

 - Containers that don't do heap allocations (**fixed_**)
 - Containers that only use the stack (**stack_**)
 - Simple C++ code as clear and unobfuscated as possible
-- Will add functionality from newer standards, in a C++11 compatible way
+- Will add functionality from newer standards, in a C++11 compatible way.
+Detect availability of new language features and use

 ## Additional Design Goals